SUNET/Mailfilter-ng-APIs/docs/xhr/authentication.md

 ## Remote Authentication

-Can only be used when the authentication strategy is set to `remote` in settings.json.
+Can only be used when the authentication strategy is set to `remote` in msui.yaml file.
 When enabled, the backend will automically create a session based on the username that is specified by an incoming HTTP header (identifier), which should only be used in proxy mode, and the specific header should always be set by a remote identify provider, e.g. SAML with the Apache's mod_shib.

 **URL** : `/xhr/login/remote`